aspose-gis/Aspose-GIS-Reference-Tutorials/gis/english/net/geometry-analysis/get-geometry-convex-hull/_index.md

 Now, let's dive into the step‑by‑step process of getting the convex hull of a geometry using Aspose.GIS for .NET.

-## How to Use Aspose to Compute Convex Hull
+## How to calculate convex hull with Aspose.GIS for .NET
 ### Step 1: Create a MultiPoint Geometry
 First, define a multi‑point geometry containing multiple points.
 These points will form the basis for calculating the convex hull.